jonboland/GoodNature/README.md

 ### Registering

 Volunteers can register by clicking the register button in the center of the hero image.
-They can also register via one of the conservation project cards.
-If the latter option is chosen, the project described in the card will be automatically added to the users shortlist (more on this later).
+They are also able to register via one of the conservation project cards.
+If the latter option is chosen, the project described in the card will be automatically added to the user's shortlist (more on this later).

 ![Good Nature logo](GoodNature/wwwroot/images/register.png)